Botanical Name: Pteris cretica

 Soil: Any good-quality potting mix with added perlite for good drainage.

-Fertilizer: Feed monthly spring through fall with a balanced house plant fertilizer diluted by half.
+Fertilizer: Ferns aren't heavy feeders, but they do need a regular week liquid fertilizer during the growing season.
+Feed every 2 weeks spring through fall with a balanced house plant fertilizer diluted by half.

 Propagation: Division.
 Divide large plants in spring only when crowded -- this fern is slow-growing and rarely needs divided.